How to build a company wiki that doesn't suck

 Tips on using Slite as an effective company wiki

-We’re building Slite to be the best wiki software for all companies.
+We’re building Slite to be the best corporate wiki software for all companies.
 With Slite, you get several features that can make it a valuable tool for maintaining an effective company wiki.
 Here are some key ways companies can utilize Slite for this purpose:

 Structure and organization: